lupyuen/lupyuen.github.io/src/dsi3.md

 # Enable MIPI DSI and D-PHY

-_At startup we call the MIPI DSI Driver to send commands to the LCD Controller..._
+_At startup we call the MIPI DSI Driver to send Initialisation Commands to the LCD Controller..._

 _What about other MIPI DSI Operations?_